BitmasterXor/Windows_Security_Questions_Viewer/README.md

-Here's a professional README.md for your Windows Security Questions Recovery Tool:

 # 🔐 Windows Security Questions Recovery Tool
 A specialized security research tool built in Delphi for extracting and analyzing Windows security questions.
 Provides advanced system-level access capabilities for security testing and analysis.